Public Property Injury Attorney Serving Throughout New York

 When you’re visiting a public government building, you should be able to expect that conditions will be safe, trusting that nothing exists that you wouldn’t notice on the floor or on a staircase which will cause you to fall and become injured.
 Unfortunately, those in charge of maintaining public spaces are not always careful about keeping that property safe, resulting in the existence of safety-threatening hazards.
-If you’re injured in an accident on public property, understand the special restrictions that apply to lawsuits based on dangerous public property, and seek the help you’ll need in pursuing a legal claim against a division of government in New York by contacting Kingston public property accident lawyers at the law firm Rusk, Wadlin, Heppner & Martuscello.
+If you’re injured in an accident on public property, understand the special restrictions that apply to lawsuits based on dangerous public property, and seek the help you’ll need in pursuing a legal claim against a division of government in New York by contacting public property injury attorney at the law firm Rusk, Wadlin, Heppner & Martuscello.

 Premises liability laws require safety in public property

 If a city, county or state government office in the state of New York makes its property publicly accessible, and invites or allows others onto that property, it has a responsibility (or “duty”) under New York law to keep that property free from dangers or hidden hazards.
 Staff should regularly inspect that property for any hazards that may arise, and address dangerous conditions as soon as is reasonably possible once they’re aware of them.
 If a harmful condition forms and the staff of that office didn’t carry out its duty to eliminate that condition before someone got hurt, then the victim may have a right to be paid money damages to compensate them for their injury.

 Claims against government offices come with restrictions